MahmoudAb93/SystemsLmtd-SCB-Assignment/README.md

 ## Running the project

-### In order to run the project you can either run the ".robot" files under the "Tests" directory,or run the following commands in the terminal.
+### To run the project, run the ".robot" files under the "Tests" directory, or run the following commands in the terminal.
 #### Run Commands:
 ##### For all test cases:
 - RUN  "py -m robot -d Results      -i       Test        Tests"